 Epilepsy can result in the baby suffering from a lack of oxygen to the brain during delivery, such as tightening or twisting of the umbilical cord.

-Brain tumors or especially slow-growing superficial tumors
+Brain tumors or incredibly slow-growing superficial tumors

 The most important techniques are CT scans and magnetic resonance imaging.

 Encephalitis / meningitis

 Prolonged seizures and febrile seizures can induce brain damage.

 Epilepsy can occur due to withdrawal from alcohol or drugs or chronic abuse of any substances.